 Responsible homeowners know that owning a home entails regular work to maintain and/or increase the value of the property.
-This includes tasks like mowing your lawn, scheduling an exterminator, keeping your interior up to date by remodeling, cleaning regularly etc. What even the most responsible homeowners tend to overlook is one of the most important elements of a home: the roof!
+This includes tasks like mowing your lawn, scheduling an exterminator, keeping your interior up to date by remodeling, cleaning regularly, etc. Even the most responsible homeowners tend to overlook one of the most important elements of a home: the roof!

-While the longevity of a roof varies depending on the material of your roof, most roofs need replacing after about 15-20 years.
+While a roof’s longevity varies depending on your roof’s material, most roofs need replacing after about 15-20 years.
 Some signs your roof’s integrity might be beginning to fade include:

 - Water damage

 When these warning signs begin, it is vital to perform the necessary repairs and/or replacements within a reasonable time frame.
 If your pipes burst, you notify a plumber immediately before too much damage ensues.
 Your roof is an equally important part of your home, so any damage should be treated with similar urgency.
 Quick action will save you money, reduce the amount of damage, and create a larger return on your investment when it comes time to sell.

 There are several ways a quality roof can increase your home’s value.
 A recent study from the University of Texas at Arlington determined that “curb appeal,”or the visual attractiveness of a home as seen from the street, accounted for up to 7% of a home’s value when sold.

 Homes with poor roofs are immediately deemed less valuable by potential buyers.
 This can lead to lengthy negotiation exchanges, offers below the asking price, and fewer offers on your home in general.
 In contrast, homes with newly replaced roofs are far more appealing to buyers.